gracino/Ziplink-HA-Radius/Docker/README.md

 Just testing things out quickly at this time.

+In the process of adding NGINX proxies to the initial docker-compose run file.

 ### Overview

 The idea is to have multiple NGINX reverse proxy front ends via DNS multiple A record round robin.